SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 >
 > Saria is a special case; despite having a human-dominated appearance, she maintains a dragon's lifespan.

-Saria is also the current Ascendant of the [[Empyrean Concepts#The Shimmering Wings|Shimmering Wings]], though she received them not by choice.
-This power was bestowed to her by her father (who was the previous Ascendant) as part of a traditional ritual, which involves completing a trial in order to receive the powers of the Shimmering Wings.
+Saria is also the current Ascendant of the [[Empyrean Concepts#The Expanse|Expanse]], though she received them not by choice.
+This power was bestowed to her by her father (who was the previous Ascendant) as part of a traditional ritual, which involves completing a trial in order to receive the powers of the Expanse.
 After the completion of the trial, and the ritual thereafter, the thought of carrying the burden of this immense power proved too much for her, as she ran away from her home at a very young age.

 She was found by [[Arzen Lynos]] near the outskirts of the [[Port of Anahymn]], where Arzen had saved her from Arodraenix pursuers, hiding away within the human-populated port city.
 On Saria's account, the time they left the port city to the [[Stalwryn Kingdom]] was approximately 6 weeks, during of which the two had to gather their own food and amenities due to having no money.